lromes43/OutperformingTheSP500UsingMachineLearningEnsembleTradingStrategies/readme.md

 streamlined), this will transform the results of the model to a plottable format as well as pull the SP500 prices from the same days allowing for the model performance to truly be evaluated.

-Simulation two consisting of unseen future dates outpreformed the SP500.
-The model resulted in a 14.958% return compared to -0.29% return that the SP500 returned during the same time period.
-During this simulation, the model purchases 18 securities and sells 9.

 ## Make your own Predictions!